Buying Our Goats

 By placing a reservation or purchasing from us, you agree to the following:

 All sales are final.
 No refunds or returns of any kind will be accepted.
-While we stand behind our animals and want buyers to be satisfied, once an animal leaves our care, its handling and condition are beyond our control.
+We stand behind our animals and want every buyer to be satisfied, but once a goat leaves our care, its handling and condition are beyond our control.
 For biosecurity, safety, and animal welfare reasons, we do not accept returns.

-The sole exception to this policy, as outlined in our Health & Viability Disclaimer, is if a goat is found to have a congenital defect that permanently prevents use in breeding (such as intersex status or additional orifices).
-In such cases, we will offer either a refund of the difference between breeding and pet pricing or a replacement, at our discretion.
+The sole exception, as outlined in our Health & Viability Disclaimer, is if a goat is found to have a congenital defect that permanently prevents use in breeding – such as intersex status or additional orifices.
+In that case, we will offer either a refund of the difference between breeding and pet pricing or a replacement, at our discretion.

 Right of First Refusal: We reserve the right of first refusal on any goat bred by us.
-If you plan to sell a goat purchased from us, we request the opportunity to buy them back before they are offered elsewhere.
-This applies only if the goat has remained in quarantine and/or the buyer’s herd has tested negative for CAE, CL, and Johne’s.
-While we may not always be able to exercise this right due to herd capacity or life circumstances, we ask to be given the option.
+If you are selling a goat purchased from us, we ask for the opportunity to buy them back before they are offered elsewhere.
+This applies only if the goat has remained in quarantine and/or your herd has tested negative for CAE, CL, and Johne's.
+We may not always be able to exercise this right due to herd capacity or life circumstances, but we ask to be given the option.

-Seller’s Right to Cancel: We reserve the right to cancel a sale at any time, for any reason, at our discretion.
-Any deposits will be refunded in full if we choose to cancel a sale.
+Seller's Right to Cancel: We reserve the right to cancel a sale at any time, for any reason, at our discretion.
+Any deposit paid will be refunded in full if we cancel.

 Semen Retention Clause: We reserve the right to collect up to 30 semen straws from any intact buck sold by us, at any point during his lifetime, at the cost of collection only.